QYuQing/DTI-RME/README.md

 main.m: Main script to run the DTI-RME model.

-datasets/: Directory containing the datasets for training and testing.
+datasets.zip: ZIP containing the datasets for training and testing.

 🚀 How to Run the Program